-CTR or clickthrough rate in Google AdSense is the number of clicks your ads receive vs the number of time the ads are displayed.
-If your your site has 100 pageviews and your ads receive 2 clicks, then your site's CTR is 2%.
-CTR can be as low as 0.05% or it can be more that 20%.
+CTR or clickthrough rate in Google AdSense is the number of clicks your ads receive vs. the number of times the ads are displayed.
+If your site has 100 pageviews and your ads receive 2 clicks, your site's CTR is 2%.
+CTR can be as low as 0.05%, or it can be more than 20%.
 Optimizing your site to get higher CTR could help improve your Google AdSense earnings significantly.
-These are few things that you can do to get higher CTR for your sites.

-Positioning your AdSense ads units at the right place will make a world difference of whether your site's visitors see them, or not.
-There are certain hot-spots to place your ads, though different site type would require different approach.
+Positioning your AdSense ads units at the right place will make a world difference in whether your site's visitors see them or not.
+There are certain hot spots to place your ads, though different site types would require different approaches.

 There are many ad sizes available to choose from for publishers in the Google AdSense program.
-Some ad unit sizes generally has higher CTR than the other, Google AdWords advertisers even bid more on the popular ad sizes.
+Some ad unit sizes generally have higher CTR than the other; Google AdWords advertisers even bid more on the popular ad sizes.

-Google AdSense provides the publishers the option to display whether text or image (and also multimedia) ads for each ad unit.
-Publishers can also choose to let Google to display both type of ads.
+Google AdSense provides the publishers with the option to display text, image, and multimedia ads for each ad unit.
+Publishers can also choose to let Google display both types of ads.
 Choosing the right ad type will help increase the CTR for your AdSense ad units.

-Most webmasters use readily available template for their sites and then try to add AdSense units to it.
-This often results in bloated page design and does not provide good user experience and low CTR.
+Most webmasters use readily available templates for their sites and then try to add AdSense units to them.
+It often results in bloated page design and does not provide a good user experience and low CTR.
 It's worth spending some effort in building or buying a template optimized for AdSense.

 Google AdSense works by displaying ads relevant to a page.
-Relevant ads normally results in higher CTR, thus giving you higher earning.
-Google may sometimes has difficulty displaying relevant ads for your sites, and some things when done to your site will help display more relevant ads.
+Relevant ads normally result in higher CTR, thus giving you higher earning.
+Google may sometimes have difficulty displaying relevant ads for your sites, and some things, when done to your site, will help display more relevant ads.

-Making changes to your Google AdSense strategy by applying any of the tips on this guide will require you to dig deeper into your Google AdSense earning tracking, as you'll need to know which changes work, and which doesn't.
+Making changes to your Google AdSense strategy by applying any of the tips on this guide will require you to dig deeper into your Google AdSense earning tracking, as you'll need to know which changes work and which don't.
 It goes a long way than just observing the total of your Google AdSense earning.

-You might be tempted to optimize you site for Google AdSense to get the highest possible CTR, but you should always remember that over-doing it might cause you your visitors.
-Some people take ads as offending and so keeping your site clean will ensure higher earning in the long run from increased visitors.
+You might be tempted to optimize your site for Google AdSense to get the highest possible CTR, but you should always remember that overdoing it might cost you your visitors.
+Some people take ads as offending and so keeping your site clean will ensure higher earnings in the long run from increased visitors.

-While all the above tips generally works, you will still need to experiment.
-This is because there's no one size fits all solution in implementing Google AdSense strategy and so you'll need to make one small change at a time and see if it works for you.
+While all the above tips generally work, you will still need to experiment.
+It is because there's no one size fits all solution in implementing Google AdSense strategy, and so you'll need to make one small change at a time and see if it works for you.
 Keep experimenting until you're satisfied with your AdSense income.